 "Clean Air in London (CAL) has spent many months clearing the thick smoke around wood burning.
-"In a ground-breaking investigation, CAL has identified 12 facts or fundamental principles about wood burning, climate change and air quality after detailed and constructive correspondence with the Climate Change Committee over nearly six months.
+"In a ground-breaking investigation, CAL has identified 12 facts or fundamental principles about wood burning, climate change and air quality after detailed and constructive correspondence with the Climate Change Committee over seven months.
+"With the World Health Organisation halving its air quality guideline for fine particulate matter (PM{2.5}) on 22 September 2021 and the fig leaves of 'climate policy', 'low carbon heat' and 'renewable energy' finally removed, the days of wood burning in domestic premises are numbered.
 "The facts, taken together, must mean a ban on wood burning in urban areas.
-CAL has identified a reluctance in Government and elsewhere to call for or effect such a ban despite the obvious need for it.
+CAL has identified a reluctance in Government to call for or effect such a ban despite the obvious need for it.
 "Exceptions to a wider ban on domestic wood burning should be limited to the continued use of biomass boilers in large heritage buildings in rural areas off the gas grid when there is no viable alternative.
 "CAL wishes to record its thanks to the Climate Change Committee and Chris Stark and his colleague Jenny Hill in particular for their constructive response to our enquiries."
-Climate Change Committee CAL has identified a number of important facts or principles about wood burning, greenhouse gases. climate change and air pollution and confirmed that domestic wood burning should not be allowed in the UK subject to very limited exceptions.
-The 12 facts or principles are: Air Quality, Climate Change and Net Zero - 1.
+Climate Change Committee CAL has identified 12 important facts or principles about wood burning, greenhouse gases. climate change and air pollution and confirmed that domestic wood burning should not be allowed in the UK subject to very limited exceptions: Air Quality, Climate Change and Net Zero - 1.
 Tackling air quality is an important part of the transition to Net Zero greenhouse gas emissions. - 2.
-Any outcome that removes greenhouse gas emissions at the expense of air quality would be unacceptable.
+Any outcome that removes greenhouse gas emissions at the expense of air quality would be unacceptable4.
 Wood burning - 3.
 Wood is not a fossil fuel (unlike coal, gas and oil). - 4.
 Biomass is plant or animal material used as a fuel to produce electricity or heat e.g. wood, energy crops and waste from forests.
-Biomass is not a fossil fuel. - 5.
-Wood burners should not be counted towards either low-carbon heat targets or renewable energy targets.
-Heat pumps, solar and wind are 'low carbon assets'. - 6.
-Wood burners are not a desirable policy outcome, based on their inefficient heat generation, air quality impacts and the suboptimal use of finite bioenergy resources. - 7.
-Burning wood on open fires is highly inefficient (both for energy production and on an air quality basis) and should not be counted towards renewable energy targets. &lt;sup>4 Please note that CAL continues to support its 'London Principle' that states: "We must think in terms of 'One Atmosphere'.
+Biomass is not a fossil fuel. ''' Page 2 of 9 ''' 4 Please note that CAL continues to support its 'London Principle' that states: "We must think in terms of 'One Atmosphere'.
 All obligations to reduce air pollution must be met.
 Any trade-offs between climate change and air quality should be made in an explicit and transparent way e.g. through the application of the 'London Principle'.
 This states that a 1% disbenefit in climate change terms (e.g. increased CO2 emissions) should be accepted when there is an associated benefit of 10% in air quality terms (e.g. reduced emissions of particulate matter or oxides of nitrogen) (and vice versa)."
 Clean Air in London is a company limited by guarantee, registered in England and Wales, with company number 7413769 and registered office Thames House, Mere Park, Dedmere Road, Marlow, Bucks SL7 1PB